-To the boiling meat, add the washed roasted fish.
-Allow them to cook until the water is almost dried.
+To the boiling meat, add the washed, roasted fish.
+Allow them to cook until the water dries.
 Don’t allow it to burn.

-Most people don’t like too much water in their vegetable soup, to achieve that, you have to use some tricks – like boiling the meat/fish till the water is almost dried.
+Most people don’t like too much water in their vegetable soup, to achieve that, use some tricks – like boiling the meat/fish till the water is almost dried.

-Once the meat is well cooked and the water is almost completely dried, add the palm oil, 400ml.
+When the meat cooked and the water is almost completely dried, add the palm oil, 400ml.
 You need lots of palm oil when you cook vegetable soup.